richardjzhang/Chat-App/README.md

 # Chat App
 ![](./result.gif)

 This application allows users to send real time messages via the browser.
-Inspired by the tutorial made by flaviocopes - https://github.com/flaviocopes/chat-app-react-redux-saga-websockets.
+Inspired by the tutorial made by [flaviocopes](https://github.com/flaviocopes/chat-app-react-redux-saga-websockets).

 ## Installation
 ```
 yarn install
+cd client
-cd client yarn install
+yarn install
 ```

-## Running the project
+## Running the project locally
+### Environment Variables
+See the `.env.example` file and configure those variables.
+You can take a look in `server.js` for the default values I've used if they are undefined.

-### Client
+### Run the Client
 ```
 cd client
 yarn start
 ```

-### Server
+### Run the Server
 `node server.js`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Running the project on a build
+### Make a build for the client side
+`yarn build`

+### Run the Server
+`node server.js`

+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 ## Available Scripts
 In the project directory, you can run: